HomeSEOIs bounce rate still important?

 • Micro-conversions and goal completions

-My experience with client websites has shown that bounce rate often painted an incomplete picture.
+My experience with client websites is that bounce rate often painted an incomplete picture.
 I’ve seen blog posts with 80% bounce rates that generated more leads than pages with 30% bounce rates.
 Why?
-Because visitors found exactly what they needed, spent quality time with the content, and converted through different channels.
+Because visitors found what they needed, spent real time with the content, and converted through other channels.

-Key Insight: A high bounce rate isn’t necessarily bad if users are achieving their goals and consuming valuable content during their single-page visit.
+Key Insight: A high bounce rate isn’t necessarily bad if users are achieving their goals and reading valuable content during a single-page visit.

-Now, here’s where things get really interesting – or frustrating, depending on your perspective.
-Single-page applications (SPAs) have completely turned traditional bounce rate measurement on its head.
+Here’s where it gets interesting, or frustrating, depending on your perspective.
+Single-page applications (SPAs) have completely upended traditional bounce rate measurement.

-Think about it: when someone navigates through a React or Vue.js application, they’re technically staying thinking alike the entire time.
-Traditional analytics would see this as a single page view, even if the user explores dozens of different sections and spends hours engaging with your content.
+When someone moves through a React or Vue.js application, they’re technically on the same page the whole time.
+Traditional analytics reads that as a single page view, even if the user explores dozens of sections and spends hours with your content.

 • Virtual page views require custom tracking implementation